 - A high CPU temperature can damage the component in the long run.

-- There are several methods that can help with lowering CPU temperatures, such as replacing the thermal paste, using liquid metal, and more.
+- Several methods can lower CPU temperatures, such as replacing the thermal paste, using liquid metal, and more.

-- Old thermal paste, incorrect placement of PC case, and a poor CPU cooler can lead to high CPU temperatures.
+- Dried-up thermal paste, incorrect placement of the PC case, and a poor CPU cooler can lead to high CPU temperatures.

 Clean Your CPU